How to find blog content ideas effortlessly?

 Your old blog posts are gold mines

-When you are lacking an idea, go back to your old articles that are published already.
+When you lack an idea, go back to your old articles that are published already.

 You may find ideas in a couple of ways,